BestianCode/ansible-openvpn-server/README.md

 * `ansible-playbook -i inventory/ playbook.yml --diff --limit vpn --extra-vars='reboot=yes'`
 * `--extra-vars='reboot=yes'` - Reboot the host after the playbook will be finished the first time
 * `--ask-become-pass` - Ask for sudo password before run
 * `--limit vpn` - Limit hosts only to group VPN.
-Just for example, does not make sense exactly in this repo :)
+Just for example, does not make any sense exactly in this small repo :)
-* `ansible-playbook -i inventory/ playbook.yml --diff` - Just normal run withour reboot.
+* `ansible-playbook -i inventory/ playbook.yml --diff` - Just normal run without reboot.

 ---
 ### Important !!!